mmckechney/SqlBuildManager/README.md

 ### **Remote Build Execution**

 The ability to distribute the load across multiple compute nodes.
 There are four options with SQL Build Manager: Azure Batch, Azure Kubernetes Service, Azure Container Apps and Azure Container Instance.
-Each of these has some specific configuration required, but have simiar process steps.
-The concept of parallel remote build is outlined [here](docs/massively_parallel.md) with specifics for each options are available
+Each of these has some specific configuration required, but have simliar process steps.
+The concept of parallel remote build is outlined [here](docs/massively_parallel.md) with specifics for each options are available.

 ### **"Settings" file**

 A configuration file that can be saved and re-used across multiple builds.
 It saves configurations for your remote envionment, identities, container names,  connection strings, etc. Any sensitive information is encrypted with AES265 encryption with the value you provide with the `--settingsfilekey`.
-Sensitive information can instead be stored in Azure Key Vault with a `--keyvault` parameter if needed
+Sensitive information can instead be stored in Azure Key Vault with a `--keyvault` parameter if desired.

 ### **"jobname"**

 The name of a build.
 This is used as the name or name prefix for all of the Azure services used in a remote build including the blob storage container, running docker containers, service bus topic, etc.

 ---